 A native of Santa Monica, California, Edwin Outwater graduated cum laude in English literature from Harvard University, where he was music director of the Bach Society Orchestra and the a cappella group Harvard Din and Tonics, and wrote the music for the 145th annual production of the Hasty Pudding Theatricals.
 He received his master’s in conducting from UC Santa Barbara, where he studied with Heiichiro Ohyama and Paul Polivnick, besides studying music theory and composition with John Stewart, Joel Feigin, and Leonard Stein.

 Aimée Kreston, Executive Director

 A native of Chicago, violinist Aimée Kreston spent her formative years studying with with renowned pedagogue Almita Vamos.
-She is a graduate of the Curtis Institute of Music where she studied with Jascha Brodsky, Yumi Ninomiya, and Felix Galamir and then continued her studies with the legendary concertmaster Michel Schwalbe.
+Ms. Kreston holds a Bachelor of Music degree from the Curtis Institute of Music and a Master of Music degree from the University of Minnesota.
+After completing her degrees, Kreston continued her studies with the legendary concertmaster Michel Schwalbe.

 In 1989 Ms. Kreston became the youngest member of the Minnesota Orchestra and a year later won the post of Principal Second Violin in that ensemble.
 From 1993 to 1997 she served as Concertmaster of L’Orchestre de Paris, the only American in that ensemble.
 She has been privileged to perform, as concertmaster, with some of the worlds greatest conductors including Christoph Eschenbach, Wolfgang Sawallisch, Carlo Maria Giullini, Sir Gorge Solti, and Pierre Boulez.